-The common phrase in one fell swoop means to do something in one action.
-In additional, it can mean that something was done quickly; a swift action.
+If you do something in one fell swoop that means you did it in a single action.
+This phrase can also mean that something was done quickly; a swift action.

-Example: My yard is a mess.
-The grass is overgrown and weeds are popping up everywhere!
-So I brought out my nifty lawnmower and in one fell swoop I restored my lawn back to a presentable condition.
+Example: My yard was a mess.
+The grass was overgrown and weeds were popping up everywhere!
+To solve the problem, I brought out my nifty lawnmower and in one fell swoop I restored my lawn back to a presentable condition.

 1. In one go